mercedes-benz/sechub/sechub-web-ui/README.md

 npm run dev
 ```

+> If you receive an empty page, do a reload (sometimes it needs a little bit of time until everything is setup correctly)

 > Add NODE_OPTIONS='--no-warnings' to suppress the JSON import warnings that happen as part of the Vuetify import mapping.
 If you are on Node [v21.3.0](https://nodejs.org/en/blog/release/v21.3.0) or higher, you can change this to NODE_OPTIONS='--disable-warning=5401'.
 If you don't mind the warning, you can remove this from your package.json dev script.

 #### Running in Development mode with sechub for testing